BluestoneDE/random_killsounds/.github/README.md

 ```cpp
 snd_restart
 ```
-If there are any specific problems, please create an bug report on the [issues tab](https://github.com/BluestoneDE/random_killsounds/issues/new?template=bug_report.md).
+If there are any specific problems, please create a bug report on the [issues tab](https://github.com/BluestoneDE/random_killsounds/issues/new?template=bug_report.md).

 # Optional
 You can play the same sounds **on hit** too.